 - Supplies-You should always remove Hallak’s clear plastic bags as soon as possible as these bags were not intended as storage bags.
 Use breathable protective garment bags, canvas accessories boxes and archival textile preservation boxes ONLY.
 Use acid-free tissue when folding items to prevent creasing.

 - Hangers-Be sure to invest in proper hangers.
 They may look pretty when they are all uniform, but you really should have many types of hangers at your disposal and always choose the hanger based on the style and weight of the garment.
 Be sure to invest in wide shoulder, padded hangers-“slim line” hangers will save space, but will never crease certain items and were not intended for storing heavy garments.
 Never use wire hangers for storage.
 Never use knits, stretchable pieces or heavily embellished eveningwear on hangers-fold them with tissue.
-Use support straps or loops to distribute fabric weight.

 - Storage location-Your delicate garments’ worst enemies are frequent changes in temperature and humidity, sunlight, moisture and material-damaging insects such as clothes moths, silverfish etc. Always store your wardrobe in a clean, dry temperature and humidity-controlled environment.
 Avoid basements, cramped closets, infrequently visited second homes and rooms with skylights or windows.
 Use pheromone traps to attract male moths-check the traps regularly.

 Follow these simple steps to protect your wardrobe.